DavidODonovan/dependency-tree-visualizer/README.md

 usage: `node app.js '../some-app/src/components/some/cool/thing'`

-Note: the path argument is relative to this directory.
+Note: the <path> argument is relative to the directory, where this app resides, so you will usually have to prefix path with '../' .